 While our common stock is traded on the Nasdaq Global Select Market, we currently have a limited trading history and an active trading market may not be sustained.
-The market price of our common stock has and may fluctuate significantly in response to numerous factors, many of which are beyond our control, including:
+The market price of our common stock has fluctuated and declined substantially and may continue to do so significantly in response to numerous factors, many of which are beyond our control, including:

-- the timing of our launch and commercialization of our products and degree to which such launch and commercialization meets the expectations of securities analysts and investors; - actual or anticipated fluctuations in our operating results, including fluctuations in our quarterly and annual results; - operating and research and development expenses exceed our plans and expectations; - the failure or discontinuation of any of our product development and research programs; - changes in the structure or funding of research at academic and research laboratories and institutions, including changes that would affect their ability to purchase our instruments or consumables; - variations in the financial results of competitive companies; - the introduction and success of existing or new competitive businesses or technologies; - announcements about new research programs or products by us or our competitors; - announcements of new pricing or product bundling terms offered by our competitors; - intellectual property litigation or developments in disputes concerning infringement of patents or other proprietary rights; - the recruitment or departure of key personnel; - litigation and governmental investigations involving us, our industry or both; - regulatory or legal developments in the United States and other countries; - volatility and variations in market conditions in the life sciences technology sector generally, or the genomics and proteomics sectors specifically; - investor perceptions of us or our industry; - the level of expenses related to any of our research and development programs or future products or product enhancements; - actual or anticipated changes in our estimates as to our financial results or development timelines;

-- changes in estimates or recommendations by securities analysts, if any, that cover our common stock or companies that are perceived to be similar to us; - whether our financial results meet the expectations of securities analysts or investors; - the effect of inflation on our business; - the announcement or expectation of additional financing efforts; - sales of our common stock by us or sales of our common stock or common stock by our insiders or other stockholders; - the expiration of market standoff or lock-up agreements; - the COVID-19 pandemic, natural disasters or major catastrophic events; and - general economic, industry and market conditions.
+- the timing of our launch and commercialization of our products and degree to which such launch and commercialization meets the expectations of securities analysts and investors; - actual or anticipated fluctuations in our operating results, including fluctuations in our quarterly and annual results; - operating and research and development expenses exceed our plans and expectations; - the failure or discontinuation of any of our product development and research programs; - changes in the structure or funding of research at academic and research laboratories and institutions, including changes that would affect their ability to purchase our instruments or consumables; - our ability to reduce the per unit cost of our commercialized products; - financing or other corporate transactions, or inability to obtain additional funding; - sales by us of a substantial number of shares of our capital stock or other securities to raise capital; - variations in the financial results of competitive companies; - the introduction and success of existing or new competitive businesses or technologies; - announcements about new research programs or products by us or our competitors; - announcements of new pricing or product bundling terms offered by our competitors; - intellectual property litigation or developments in disputes concerning infringement of patents or other proprietary rights; - the recruitment or departure of key personnel; - litigation and governmental investigations involving us, our industry or both; - regulatory or legal developments in the United States and other countries; - volatility and variations in market conditions in the life sciences technology sector generally, or the genomics and proteomics sectors specifically; - investor perceptions of us or our industry; - the level of expenses related to any of our research and development programs or future products or product enhancements; - actual or anticipated changes in our estimates as to our financial results or development timelines; - changes in estimates or recommendations by securities analysts, if any, that cover our common stock or companies that are perceived to be similar to us; - whether our financial results meet the expectations of securities analysts or investors; - the effect of inflation on our business: - the announcement or expectation of additional financing efforts; - · sales of our common stock by us or sales of our common stock or common stock by our insiders or other stockholders; - the expiration of market standoff or lock-up agreements; - pandemics similar to the COVID-19 pandemic, natural disasters or major catastrophic events; and - general economic, industry and market conditions.